rtfpessoa/diff2html/README.md

       - [lib/ui/js/diff2html-ui-base.js](./lib/ui/js/diff2html-ui-base.js) - includes the wrapper of diff2html without
         including a `highlight.js` implementation.
 You can use it without syntax highlight or by passing your own implementation with the languages you prefer

+## Usage

+Diff2Html can be used in various ways as listed in the [distributions](#distributions) section.
+The two main ways are:

+- [Diff2Html](#diff2html-usage): using the parser and html generator directly from the library gives you complete control about what you can do with the json or html generated.
+- [Diff2HtmlUI](#diff2htmlui-usage): using this wrapper makes it easy to inject the html in the DOM and adds some nice features to the diff, like syntax highlight.

+Bellow you can find more details and exemples about each option.

 ## Diff2Html Usage